 You can buy a ton of gear to outfit your paddle board, but you don’t need to go crazy, especially when you are just getting started.
 Here is a list of essential SUP accessories:

 You can’t get started without a paddle board!
 When choosing a SUP, consider the type of paddling you will be doing and your skill level.
-For example, an all-around or touring board is good if you are just getting started.
+For example, an all-around or touring board is good if you are just starting.
 On the other hand, a surf-specific board is a better option if you want to surf.

 The next item on the list is a paddle.
 Most iSUPs come with a paddle, but if you have your own SUP or need to replace a paddle, there are a few things to consider.